khueue/cppkata/README.md

 # Bloom Filter in C++

-A simple bloom filter implementation in C++.
+A simple Bloom filter implementation in C++.
 Tested using Google Test.

 ## Usage